-And, you know, with typically when you’re doing … option, you’re trying to get the person, like the team, people in the team, to build it themselves.
+And, you know, with typically when you’re doing, you’re trying to get the person, like the team, people in the team, to build it themselves.
 And, so, that pilot project is a lot about holding their hand while they’re building that content, Ensuring that, you know, they don’t stray off into an area that is, you know, too complex or, and so that, the ID areas that, that continues on and then that same fix that project up and they continue to support that piece of reporting going forward.

-Power BI Development roles.
+Power BI development roles.

 And so that’s the first space, and then understands the Power Query language.
 So often, people are coming from an SQL background, and SQL and Power Query quite different in terms of the way that they approach things.
 So you need your SQL people to be trained up really well in Power Query, and understand what the differences are between the two things, so that’s your first row.
 The second role is somebody who understands star schema Kimball by star schema modelling to really understand how Power BI prefers to have their data models work.
 So that’s that data model, the tables, and the relationships between those tables.
-And then, of course, dax data analytics, expression Language.
-The big, the big thing for Power BI that’s really where a lot of the power of Power BI is having someone who understands that that deeply as well.
-So, having a dex developer is really important.
+And then, of course, DAX data analytics, expression language.
+The big thing for Power BI that’s really where a lot of the power of Power BI is having someone who understands that that deeply as well.
+So, having a DAX developer is really important.
 And of course, this could be one person.
 It often is, they learn Power Query and X and data modelling.
 And then, of course, administration of the tenant.

-And so, if you, if you’re going to be going down that rollout pace, depending on the size of your organization, you might need to have a few people that really understand those pieces pretty well.
+If you’re going to be going down that rollout pace, depending on the size of your organization, you might need to have a few people that really understand those pieces pretty well.
 So that they can help other people sort of adopt the tool and get it going.